morrislab/pairtree/README.md

 By default, Pairtree will run a separate MCMC chain for each CPU core (logical or physical) present.
 As these chains are run in parallel, using multiple chains does not increase runtime.
-For more details, please refer to the "Running computatins in parallel to reduce runtime" section below.
+For more details, please refer to the "Running computations in parallel to reduce runtime" section below.

 Changing number of samples, burn-in, and thinning
 -------------------------------------------------